 - New methods also include the implantation of prostheses and nails in the bone without the use of the Ilizarov method of external fixators.
 This method could prevent pin care infections.

-- The pros of leg lengthening surgery is growth from anywhere between 2-4 inches and improvement of self-confidence and social abilities if the patient had insecurities concerning their height.
+- The pros of growing taller with leg lengthening surgery is an increase in height between 2-4 inches and improvement of self-confidence and social abilities if the patient had insecurities concerning their height.

-- The considerations and cons of surgery include:
+- The considerations and cons of Height increasing surgery include:

 - It is very expensive especially in the US